-Investments that are more liquid can quickly and easily be turned into cash.
-This is important if you need to access your money in a hurry, say to replace the car or help family members in need.
+The more liquid an investment is, the more quickly and easily you can turn it into cash.
+This is important if you need to access your money in a hurry.

-Transaction costs to buy and sell are low and settlement occurs quickly with what's called the 'T+2' (trade date plus 2 business days) settlement process.
-If you need to sell shares, the cash will be in your account within 3 days.
+Transaction costs to buy and sell are low, and settlement occurs quickly with what's called the 'T+2' (trade date plus two business days) settlement process.
+If you need to sell shares, the cash will be in your account within three days.

-The liquidity of shares and their small prices per unit also makes it easier to spread your risk by diversifying across different companies in different countries.
-Diversification is important because the share price of a single company can be much more volatile than property prices, moving up and down quickly over short periods of time.
+The liquidity of shares and their relatively small prices per unit (compared to property) also make it easier to spread your risk by diversifying across different companies.
+Diversification is essential because the share price of a single company can be much more volatile than property prices, moving up and down quickly over short periods.

-Buying and selling property, on the other hand, can take months from the time you first decide to buy or sell to final settlement.
-Property transactions also come with much higher transaction costs, including real estate agent fees and stamp duties, which eat into your returns.
+On the other hand, buying and selling property can take months from deciding to buy or sell to a final settlement.
+Property transactions also incur much higher transaction costs, including real estate agent fees and stamp duties, which eat into your returns.

 The winner – shares.